vitalab/vitalab.github.io/deep-learning/_posts/2017-08-29-multigrid.md

 pdf: http://ttic.uchicago.edu/~mmaire/papers/pdf/nmg_cvpr2017.pdf
 ---

-This paper presents a new way of using convolution.
-They test their models for three differents task namely, classification, semantic segmentation, and spatial transformation.
+This paper presents a new way of using convolutions.
+They test their models for three different tasks namely, classification, semantic segmentation, and spatial transformation.

-Rather than using a convolution on only one scale they use multiple convolutions at each scales of the input.
-Each of these scales also contains information from the scales close to him.
+Rather than using a convolution on only one scale, they use multiple convolutions at each scale of the input.
+Each of these scales also contains information from the scales close to it.

 <div align='middle'>
      <img src="/deep-learning/images/multigrid/layer.png" />